Reheated Cabbage: The Rosewell Incident

 A civilisation of telepathic aliens kidnap a teenager from Rosewell, Midlothian and learn to speak Scots.
 Many years later, a teenage, cigarette-addicted alien makes contact with a gang of bored drug using teenagers, in order to put on a rave concert for the entire planet, much to the chagrin of the elder alien in charge of observing Earth, who does not want to interfere with the planet's course of events.

 The State of the Party

 Two friends, Crooky and Calum, take acid in a bar before running into their old friend Bobby ("Boaby"), who is on heroin.
-After the three arrive at a party, Bobby dies of overdose, and the two, along with a couple of other partygoers, are kicked out of the flat before being assaulted by a group of youths.
+After the three arrive at a party, Bobby dies of an overdose, and the two, along with a couple of other partygoers, are kicked out of the flat before being assaulted by a group of youths.

 Victor Spoils

-Two acquaintances, Gavin and Victor, over pills of ecstasy and pints of lager, discuss their respective claims to a mutual sexual partner, Sarah, who meanwhile is at the dentist getting her wisdom teeth extracted.
+Two acquaintances, Gavin and Victor, over ecstasy pills and pints of lager, discuss their respective claims to a mutual sexual partner, Sarah, who meanwhile is at the dentist getting her wisdom teeth extracted.
 The two resolve to allow Sarah to choose between them, only to find upon her return that she is offended by their possessive attitude and is not interested in either of them.